cbcrg/tcoffee/docs/tcoffee_manual.rst

 **************************
 Frequently Asked Questions
 **************************
-.. warning:: IMPORTANT: All the files mentionned here (sample_seq...) can be found in the example directory of the distribution.
+.. tip:: All the files mentionned here (sample_seq...) can be found in the example directory of the distribution.

 Abnormal Terminations and Wrong Results
 =======================================